Seminar prospecting — Online Trading Academy

 Samples of food writing

 Although it’s not my core competency, I love food and cooking, once trained as a chef, and have done an increasing amount of food writing for websites, examples of which you can find here.
-I also write restaurant reviews on Yelp, just for fun, and occasionally cover food topics on the otisregrets blog.
+I maintain a separate food blog, Burnt My Fingers, where I am just as opinionated about eating, drinking as cooking as I am about marketing on Otisregrets.
+Just for fun, and because it’s so hard to find good food in my benighted corner of the world.
+I also write restaurant reviews on Yelp as Otis M from Saratoga Springs, NY.

 Flash demo — Enterprise Content Management